bbartling/open-fdd/README.md

 Run like this to exclude fault 6 4 and 9 for example
 $ py -3.10 ./run_all.py -i ./ahu_data/Report_AHU7_Winter.csv -e 6 4 9

-Output reports will be in the final_report directory
+Output Word Doc reports will be in the final_report directory
 """
 ```